ComputeCanada/magic_castle/docs/design.md

       ...
     }
     ```
-6. `common/cluster_config`: the created instances informations consolidated in `all_instances`
+6. `common/cluster_config`: the information from created instances is consolidated in `all_instances`
-are written in a [yaml file](../common/cluster_config/terraform_data.yaml) that is uploaded on the Puppet server as part of the hieradata.
+and written in a [yaml file](../common/cluster_config/terraform_data.yaml) that is uploaded on
+the Puppet server as part of the hieradata.
     ```hcl
     resource "null_resource" "deploy_hieradata" {
       ...